Transparent. Future-proof. Compliant.

 • Implementing a structured process for assessing the technical assessment criteria, DNSH criteria (Do No Significant Harm), and minimum safeguard requirements

-• Developing a robust data architecture for recording taxonomy-relevant financial metrics (revenue, CapEx, OpEx) at activity level
+• Developing a solid data architecture for recording taxonomy-relevant financial metrics (revenue, CapEx, OpEx) at activity level

 • Implementing a multi-level validation process for taxonomy-relevant data with clear responsibilities and quality controls